MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-recognize-intent.md

 ---
-title: Recognize intent | Microsoft Docs
+title: Recognize intent using a custom recognizer | Microsoft Docs
 description: Learn how to recognize the user's intent in a conversational application (bot).
 keywords: bot framework, bot, intent, recognize, recognizer
 author: DeniseMak